-The Hoyt Barnum House is representative of the Second American Building Period, post 1675.
+The Hoyt Barnum House, formerly located at 713 Bedford Street, is representative of the Second American Building Period, post 1675.

 The people who built this house were the children or grandchildren of the founders of Stamford.
 Their tastes and their sense of relation to England were beginning to change and they were becoming more independent.
 They adopted English architectural styles into a more American mode.